TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 ## Usage

-- Customize it with your own projects, content and contact details.
+- Customize it with your own projects, skills and contact details.

 - To customize the website :